OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Attack_Speed_Timing.md

 - **Source**: `GameLiving.SelfInterruptDurationOnMeleeAttack`

 #### Ranged Interrupt Window

+**Game Rule Summary**: When drawing a bow or crossbow, you can be interrupted up to the halfway point of your draw.
+After that, you're committed to the shot and can't be stopped.
+This creates tactical timing for both archers and their enemies.

 Ranged attacks can be interrupted up to halfway through draw:
 ```csharp
 long halfwayPoint = attackComponent.AttackSpeed(ActiveWeapon) / 2;